-This Executive Transition and Separation Agreement (the "Agreement") by and between Anna Brunelle ("Executive") and Ouster, Inc., a Delaware corporation (the "Company"), is made effective as of the date Executive signs this Agreement (the "Effective Date") with reference to the following facts:

-- A. Executive and the Company entered into an offer letter dated August 27, 2020 (the "Offer Letter"), following which Executive became an employee and officer of the Company. - B. Executive and the Company entered into the Indemnification and Advancement Agreement effective as of March 11, 2021 (the "Indemnification Agreement"), pursuant to which Executive is entitled to indemnification from the Company upon certain events. - C. On November 4, 2022, the Company entered into the Agreement and Plan of Merger with, among others, Velodyne Lidar, Inc. ("Velodyne") pursuant to which Velodyne became a wholly owned subsidiary of the Company as of February 9, 2023 (the "Closing Date"). - D. As of the Closing Date, Executive ceased serving as an officer of the Company and transitioned to a non-officer employee of the Company. - E. Executive has agreed to remain employed by the Company as an Advisor through the Termination Date (as defined below) to provide advisory services to the Company on an as-needed basis. - F. Executive and the Company now desire to set forth the terms and conditions of Executive's continued employment with the Company and future separation from the Company in order to end their employment relationship amicably.
+1.3 EXECUTIVE TRANSITION AGREEMENT This Executive Transition Agreement (the "Agreement") by and between Adam Dolinko ("Executive") and Ouster, Inc., a Delaware corporation (the "Company"), is made effective as of the eighth day following the date of last signature below (the "Effective Date").
+This Agreement is made with reference to the following facts: A. Executive and the Company entered into an Employment Agreement effective as of November 16, 2021 (the "Employment Agreement"), following which Executive became an employee and officer of the Company.
+B. Executive and the Company entered into the Indemnification and Advancement Agreement effective as of November 16, 2021 (the "Indemnification Agreement"), pursuant to which Executive is entitled to indemnification from the Company upon certain events.
+C. On November 4, 2022, the Company entered into the Agreement and Plan of Merger with, among others, Velodyne Lidar, Inc. (the "Merger Agreement" and, the transactions contemplated thereby, the "Merger") contemplated, among other things, Executive and the Company have agreed that Executive transitioned from service as an officer effective as of the closing of the Merger (the "Closing Date") and shall transition from service as an employee of the Company at the close of the 7th calendar day following the Closing Date (the "Separation Date").
+D. Executive and the Company now desire to set forth the terms and conditions of Executive's separation from the Company in order to end their employment relationship amicably.
 NOW, THEREFORE, in consideration of the mutual covenants and agreements hereinafter set forth, the parties agree as follows: